What is GDPR?

 The data controller determines the purposes for which and the means by which personal data is processed.
 So, if your company decides ‘why’ and ‘how’ the personal data should be processed it is the data controller.

-Your company is a joint controller when together with one or more organisations it jointly determines ‘why’ and ‘how’ personal data should be processed.
+Your company is a joint controller when together with one or more organizations it jointly determines ‘why’ and ‘how’ personal data should be processed.
 Joint controllers must enter into an arrangement setting out their respective responsibilities for complying with the GDPR rules.
 The main aspects of the arrangement must be communicated to the individuals whose data is being processed.

 The data processor processes personal data only on behalf of the controller.